404Staging/Flash-Forensics/README.md

 - Process Name
 - PID
 ## USB Info
+Shows the stats of all USB devices that are stored in the local registry.

 - Device ID
 - Friendly Name
 ## User Logins
 ### Only works with PRO or higher
+Lets you see username and basic session stats stored in the event viewer.

 - username
 - session
 - logon time

 ## Ping Test

+Performs a ping test of the loopback, Local IP, Default Gateway, and google.com.

 - Target
     - loopback